Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/01-shell-basics.md

 # run ls with the '-a' option to include hidden files
 ls -a

-# pwd show you your current working directory
+# The pwd command shows you your current working directory
 pwd

 # cd allows you to change your current working directory ('.' means current directory)